gordonguthrie/TheManual/docs/chapter2/overtone_synths.md

-# Chapter 2 - How Synths Are Currently Defined And Invoked
+# Chapter 2 - How synths are currently defined and invoked

-## The Clojure Library: Overtone
+## The Clojure library: Overtone

 Currently synths are written not in SuperCollider but with a Clojure libary called `overtone`.